 “Eddie, I’m here,” she’d say, and he’d rush from the stock exchange floor, ready for red-hot sex.

-She was admired, and probably not from afar with the newly married Archibald MacLeish.
+She was admired, and probably not from afar by the newly married Archibald MacLeish.
 And the ‘wonderfully handsome’ Isabel Pell, an heiress who joined the French Resistance during World War II.
 And the novelist Jane Bowles.

 As a virginal recent Harvard graduate, John Walker was staying at Pride’s Crossing one night when Margarett, twice his age, came into his bedroom in a negligee.
 She seduced him, not unwillingly.
 He went on to serve as director of the National Gallery of Art.